bby-bishopclark/mail/README.md

 ```
 See "Testing and extracting attachments" above for more details.

-## Using Mail with Testing or Spec'ing Libraries
+## Using Mail with Testing or Speccing Libraries

 If mail is part of your system, you'll need a way to test it without actually
-sending emails, the TestMailer can do this for you.
+sending email.
+The TestMailer can do this for you.

 ```ruby
 require 'mail'